aesthetician vs esthetician vs dermatologist hero

 An esthetician will perform services like skin treatments, facials, makeup application, and some hair removal, though the specifics vary by state.
 Meanwhile, an aesthetician is able to perform services that help with skin trauma and aging.
 The aesthetician toolset is also broader, with licensed aestheticians able to perform laser hair removal, administer chemical peels, and use certain potent acids.
 They may work with burn victims or cancer patients.
 You’ll typically see aestheticians referred to as medical aestheticians, which fully connotes their responsibilities.

 If you’re interested in pursuing a career as either, it’s important to understand what you’re signing up for as an aesthetician vs esthetician, especially as far as schooling, licensing, and salary expectations go.
 Both roles must be licensed, which will take place once you’ve completed schooling.
-Schooling for either role will include lessons on skin care, makeup application, dermal filler training, botox training, and business skills, though aestheticians will also receive specialized training to prepare them for the medical and clinical world.
+Schooling for either role will include lessons on skin care, makeup application, and business skills, though aestheticians will also receive specialized training to prepare them for the medical and clinical world.
 There’s going to be a lot of salary variety based on the state you’re in.
-However, according to the Bureau of Labor Statistics, people in skin therapist or esthetician roles can expect to earn a median salary of $37,300 a year.
-Meanwhile, medical aestheticians working in the offices of physicians earn a median salary of $44,190 a year.
+However, according to the Bureau of Labor Statistics, people in skin therapist or esthetician roles can expect to earn a median salary of $38,060 a year.
+Meanwhile, medical aestheticians working in the offices of physicians earn a median salary of $49,710 a year.

 Types of estheticians

 There are several types of estheticians, with each occupying a different focus.
-These specialties are branches from the same tree, but their day-to-day responsibilities are different.
+These specialties are branches from the same tree, and any can find success, but their day-to-day responsibilities are different.

 Facial specialist

 A facial specialist will have an in-depth knowledge of advanced exfoliation, cleansing, and treatment techniques.
+Take the specialists at Phoenix, Arizona-based spa Hi, skin, for example.
+They’re able to take a look at a client’s face, identify problem areas, treat them, and recommend products clients can use to maintain their skin at home.
 These skills help them keep a client’s face looking young, bright, and smooth.
 There’s also specialized machinery for facial specialists.
 Devices like facial steamers are integral to the practice, making it easier for estheticians to remove debris from pores.

 Skin care specialist